Scott Westerfeld

 Scott David Westerfeld (born May 5, 1963) is an American writer of young adult fiction, best known as the author of the Uglies and the Leviathan series.

 Early life

-Westerfeld was born in Dallas, Texas.
-As a child he moved to Connecticut for his father Lloyd's job as a computer programmer for UNIVAC.
+Scott Westerfeld was born in Dallas, Texas.
+As a child, he moved to Connecticut for his father Lloyd, who had a job as a computer programmer for UNIVAC.
 He saw his father working with planes for Lockheed Martin, submarines for Electric Boat, and NASA's Apollo missions; these projects made his family move across the states frequently, and he developed a penchant for storytelling to his peers and teachers who often asked him about his hometown.

 Westerfeld graduated from Vassar College with an A.B. in Philosophy in 1985.
 He began composing music as a teenager and composes music for modern dance.
 In 2001, Westerfeld married Australian author Justine Larbalestier.

 As of 2013, Westerfeld divided his time between Sydney, Australia and New York City.